pretix/pretix/README.rst

-Reinventing ticket presales, one bit at a time.
+Reinventing ticket presales, one ticket at a time.

 Project status & release cycle
 ------------------------------